XiongTor/Rosa_family/README.md

 	  This script is used to make the reference sequence for hybpiper.

+    - **count_OG_per_species.sh**

+      This script is used to count the number of orthologous groups (OGs) per species from Orthogroups/Orthogroups.GeneCount.tsv.

   ### **Others**

   >. collect other guys workflow and scripts.